thosgood/this-weeks-finds/markdown/151-200/week159.md

 topological field theory --- there's also an extra interaction.

-By the way, if you've never seen the Plebanski formulation of 4d gravity as a constrained BF theory, here's the original paper:
+By the way, if you've never seen the Plebanski formulation of 4d gravity as a constrained $BF$ theory, here's the original paper:

 2) M. J. Plebanski, "On the separation of Einsteinian substructures", _J.
 Math.
 Phys._ **18** (1977), 2511.